Polychrome: Medieval

 Throughout medieval Europe religious sculptures in wood and other media were often brightly painted or colored, as were the interiors of church buildings.
-These were often destroyed or whitewashed during iconoclast phases of the Protestant Reformation or in other unrest such as the French Revolution, though some have survived in museums such as the V&A, Musée de Cluny, and Louvre.
+These were often destroyed or whitewashed during iconoclast phases of the Protestant Reformation or in other unrest such as the French Revolution, though some have survived in museums such as the V&A, Musée de Cluny, and the Louvre, to name a few.
 The exteriors of churches were painted as well, but little has survived.
 Exposure to the elements and changing tastes and religious approval over time acted against their preservation.
-The "Majesty Portal" of the Collegiate church of Toro is the most extensive remaining example, due to the construction of a chapel which enclosed and protected it from the elements just a century after it was completed.
+One of the most extensive remaining examples of painted exteriors is the "Majesty Portal" of the Collegiate Church of Toro, Spain, due to the construction of a chapel which enclosed and protected it from the elements just a century after it was completed.